renaudfv/scvr/README.md

 - [ ] Change event listeners so that they don't have any offset
 - [ ] Enable accelerometer navigation for mobile devices
 - [ ] Enable vocal search
-- [ ] Port code to WebVR to use with the Occulus Rift
+- [ ] Port code to WebVR to use with the Oculus Rift

 #Links
 Current VR code base : http://vr.chromeexperiments.com/

 http://mozvr.com/
 http://webglvr.tumblr.com/
-https://github.com/borismus/webvr-boilerplate --> Works with both Google Cardboar and Occulus Rift
+https://github.com/borismus/webvr-boilerplate --> Works with both Google Cardboar and Oculus Rift